 If you have the impression that the effect of Pravitin is too strong or too weak, talk to your doctor or pharmacist.

-If you take more Pravitin than you should hospital for advice.
+If you have taken too many tablets, or if someone accidentally swallows some, contact your doctor or the nearest hospital for advice.
 If you forget to take Pravitin

-If you have taken too many tablets, or if someone accidentally swallows some, contact your doctor or the nearest